Man killed in police-involved shooting at Long Island home: sources

 When police arrived, they encountered a man with a gun and a confrontation broke out between the man and police.
 The man was shot during the scuffle, sources said.

-The man, who died from his injuries, has not been identified.
+The 43-year-old man, who died from his injuries, has not been identified.

 Neighbors say they were shocked to hear gunshots in the area.